 Natural Light

 Prioritize window size, placement, and orientation to maximize daylight.
 Larger windows, skylights, and glass doors illuminate interiors with natural light.
 South-facing windows get the most sun exposure in northern hemisphere homes.
 Minimize north-facing windows to avoid glare and heat loss.
+Well-lit interiors also discourage moisture buildup on walls and surfaces, reducing conditions where mold and mildew thrive.

 Functionality and Energy Efficiency